How to maintain wellness and fitness outside of your home during this period

-This was a decision made by COVID-19 Multi-Ministry Task Force, who assessed the situation and said that community infection rates remained stable despite the phase 1 reopening.
+That’s right—Singapore has finally reopened the country.
+Most activities have resumed but still follow certain safety protocols to prevent the further spread of COVID-19.
+This transition is referred to as “phase 2 reopening”.
+Since there has been an increase in the transmission of the Delta variant virus, Singapore is retaining the implementation of Phase 2’s restrictions.
+This was a decision made by the COVID-19 Multi-Ministry Task Force who assessed the situation and said that community infection rates remained high despite the phase 1 reopening.
 That gave them the idea to take one step forward in normalizing the activities of the people in the country.
 However, safety and preventive measures are still strictly implemented and to be followed by the general public to avoid incidents of transmitting the virus.

 Under this rule, activities in gyms and fitness studios are included.
 Exercising and staying in shape is one of the most important things in people’s minds right now, especially since being healthy can lessen the risk of suffering gravely from the virus.
-With that said, we can finally do our workout in public places with other people so as long that we maintain social distancing and follow other safety measures.
+With that said, we can finally do our workout in public places with other people so long as we maintain social distance and follow other safety measures.

 Understanding phase 2 guidelines